 We’re serious, the iconic Converse Chucks are one of the best cross-training shoes you can buy for under $100, whether you get the high-tops or low-tops (people who need more ankle stabilization should go with high-top Chucks).

 Chucks are flat, so they’re great for deadlifts, flexible, and have a grippy rubber tread.
-We have several people on our team who tell us that this is their go-to shoe for deadlifting.
+We have several people on our team who tell us that these are their go-to shoes for deadlifting.

 Additionally, the canvas fabric is breathable, which is ideal for when you’re working out in a hot box.
 Also, the wide toe box gives you plenty of wiggle room.